T-Flet/GPy-ABCD/README.rst

 Generic:

 - Please reach out if you have successfully used this project in your own research
-- Feel free to fork and expand this project (pull requests are welcome) since it is not the focus of my research; it was written just because I needed to use it in a broader adaptive statistical modelling context and therefore I have no need to expand its functionality in the near future
+- Feel free to fork and expand this project (pull requests are welcome) since it was only written because its particular features were required in a broader adaptive statistical modelling context, and therefore it is unlikely that its functionality will be expanded in the near future

 Code-related: